youMetTem/NumericalMBPDFreconSimulation/README.md

 ## Theoretical Background

 ### The Maxwell-Boltzmann Distribution
-For an ideal gas at thermodynamic equilibrium, the speeds of particles are not unitform.
+For an ideal gas at thermodynamic equilibrium, the speeds of particles are not uniform.
 Instead, they follow a specific probability distribution known as *Maxwell-Boltzmann PDF*.

 The probability density function $f(v)$ for a particle of mass $m$ at temperature $T$ is given by: